tk2093/Assignment-2/README.md

 # Assignment-2 for CSE6363
-Building neural network from scratch \
+Building Artificial neural network (ANN) and the library from scratch \
 using the built neural network to solve XOR problem \
-finally using the built neural network to solve MNIST
+finally using the built neural network to solve MNIST \
+Achieved a validation and test accuracy of 93% and 92.8% respectively.\